OnyxPrime/kentico-ems-docker-poc/README.md

 ## Getting Started

-- Ensure Docker Desktop is setup up to run Windows containers
+- Ensure Docker Desktop is setup to run Windows containers.
-- From a command-line
+- From a command-line,
     - switch to the directory containing the cloned .yml file from above
     -  run `docker-compose up`
 - Navigate